United Kingdom - Politics

 Theresa May moved into 10 Downing Street in July 2016.
 The early general election May called proved to be a mistake.
 She had hoped that the vote would strengthen her position in Brexit talks with the EU.
 Instead, it became a humiliation, with the Conservative Party losing 13 seats and its majority in Parliament, The deal Prime Minister May struck with the EU had been rejected three times by the House of Commons, leading to the EU twice granting the UK an extension.

 Theresa May announced 24 May 2019 she would resign as Tory leader on 07 June 2019.
 The frontrunner to replace May, Boris Johnson, thanked her for "stoical service to our country and the Conservative Party.
-It is now time to follow her urgings: to come together and deliver Brexit."
+It was now time to follow her urgings: to come together and deliver Brexit."

 A Conservative leadership contest was expected to take place across the summer in 2019 with a new Prime Minister in place before the Conservative Party Conference in September.
 There are 18 candidates who are expected throw their hat into the ring to replace Theresa May as Conservative leader.
 Johnson faced competition from former Brexit Secretary Dominic Raab, as well as a potential second run for power from Leadsom.
 Leadsom lost out to May in the bid to succeed David Cameron in the immediate aftermath of the Brexit referendum in 2016.

 Secretary of State for International Development Rory Stewart, an advocate of a so-called "soft" Brexit, and former Secretary of State for Work and Pensions Esther McVey, who wants a "hard" Brexit, have announced they will run.
-Leader of the House of Commons Andrea Leadsom, who came second in a leadership bid in 2016, said she is "considering" standing.
+Leader of the House of Commons Andrea Leadsom, who came second in a leadership bid in 2016, said she was "considering" standing.
 Other possible contenders include former and current members of the Cabinet, including Environment Secretary Michael Gove, Home Secretary Sajid Javid and Foreign Secretary Jeremy Hunt, who has carried forward Johnson's gaffe-prone legacy since taking over the job.

 Bookmakers believed that Johnson was the leading candidate to replace May, giving him a roughly 1-in-4 chance of claiming the job.
 Johnson was also seen as a frontrunner to succeed David Cameron in 2016, before surprisingly announcing he would not run.
 Whoever replaced May would face the same parliamentary arithmetic which denied May an outright majority and a public greatly dissatisfied both with the delivery of Brexit and the state of the nation's leadership more generally.